Fabio Medina: Fictional character biography

 During the "House of X and Powers of X" storyline, Fabio would make his home on the new mutant homeland of Krakoa where the true nature of his seemingly mundane mutant powers would be revealed.
-Working in conjunction with Proteus, Elixir, Tempus and Hope Summers, he uses them to resurrect Cyclops, Jean Grey, M, Nightcrawler, Warren Worthington III, Husk, Mystique and Wolverine under X's instruction.
+Working in conjunction with Proteus, Elixir, Tempus, and Hope Summers, he uses them to resurrect Cyclops, Jean Grey, M, Nightcrawler, Warren Worthington III, Husk, Mystique and Wolverine under X's instruction.
 After becoming a member of The Five, he changes his codename to "Egg".

-During the "Judgment Day" storyline, Krakoa was attacked by Jack of Knives and those with him.
-Wolverine found that Egg was wounded by Jack of Knives before the attackers retreated.

 Powers and abilities

-Goldballs is a mutant with the superhuman ability to project at high-speed gold-colored non-viable ball-shaped eggs made of an unknown substance and of different sizes from any part of his body, which can be used as a concussive weapon.
-Goldballs can summon an infinite number of them, which are able to bounce, emitting a "poink" sound when they hit something.
-If he concentrates, he can project them in a straight line or direct them to a specific area.
-Normally the balls can be reabsorbed into his body, though when Goldballs is calm, he can cause them to disappear.
+Goldballs is a mutant with the superhuman ability to project at high-speed gold-colored non-viable ball-shaped eggs made of a mysterious substance and of variable sizes from anywhere on his body, and which he can use as concussive weapons.
+Goldballs can create an infinite quantity of these balls, which can bounce, and emit a "poink" noise when they connect with something.
+When he concentrates, he is able project the balls in a straight line and he can also direct them to move to a specific area.
+Goldballs can reabsorb the balls into his own body, and when he is calm he can make them disappear.

 It is later revealed that his abilities, while relatively unimpressive, have the capacity for vast genetic application.
-The golden spheres made from his own biological matter are a kind of nonviable unfertilized egg.
-Working as a unit with the mutants Proteus (who makes the eggs viable), Elixir (who brings the eggs with introduced DNA to life), Eva Bell (who speeds the incubation process), and Hope Summers (who links and enhances their abilities), Egg becomes a crucial part of rebirthing deceased mutants using their preserved DNA.
+Medina's eggs, when fertilized and combined with other mutant abilities, form the basis for the mutant resurrection protocols.